IbrahimTayeb/BackgroundGenerator/README.md

-# Background Generator
-# Background generator web app which creates a gradient background based on 2 color inputs
+# Background generator web application which creates a gradient background based on 2 color inputs